Since we got back to the USA, we’ve been doing a lot of hiking.

 I recommend doing 2 sets in each direction, daily, forever.
 Think of it like flossing for your ankles.
 It takes less than a minute and it pays off big time in joint health, strength and physical capacity.

-Ankle CARs are part of my daily morning routine and I love them – but how about you?
-How did that feel for you?
-Any questions?
-Let me know in the comments below.
+Ankle CARs are part of my daily morning routine and I love them.